Welcome to today's edition of the Rush 24-7 podcast.

 Bill Clinton, the management challenge.

-Uh and then there is and I'm only sharing this with you because she said the decision to run is gonna hinge on what's best for her family.
+And then there is, and I'm only sharing this with you because she said the decision to run is going to hinge on what's best for her family.

-Near the end of this story, well, but little more than halfway through this story.
+Near the end of this story, well, a little more than halfway through this story.

 Since the Lewinsky scandal, Bill has received counseling for sex addiction.